 But Anglican priest Rod Bower said expanding mines was "not morally justifiable", and Edmund Rice Centre director and advocate for threatened Pacific Island nations, Phil Glendenning, said the Glendell expansion was "long-term economic and moral lunacy".

-Ms McCallum and Hunter students Campbell Knox, Abby Manning, Sean Bryant, Alex Stuart and Caelan Doel want Australians to send a message to state and federal governments by making submissions against the Glendell expansion.
+Ms McCallum and Hunter students Campbell Knox, Abby Manning, Sean Bryant, Alexa Stuart and Caelan Doel want Australians to send a message to state and federal governments by making submissions against the Glendell expansion.

 As part of the Student Strike for Climate Action movement they are also calling on Australian governments to develop a transition plan for the Hunter for the next decade to support the region's economy, mine workers and businesses that rely on coal, while reducing emissions in line with Australia's obligations under the Paris Agreement.

 "Should people make a submission on Glendell?
 Yes, of course.
 Everyone needs to step up," said Mr Knox, 17.